 7.2.3 Reference Points

-Editor's note: The supports of each reference point is FFS.

 PIN - 1: The interactions related to enabling PINAPP, between the Application client and the PIN client.

 PIN - 2: This reference point exists between PIN client and PEGC which connects PIN client of UE to PEGC.
 The PIN client uses this interface to communicate with other PIN clients within PIN or to access 3GPP network..